antman1p/GD-Thief/README.md

 2. In the top-left corner, click `Menu` > `APIs & Services`.
 3. Click `Enable APIs and Services`.
 The "Welcome to API Library" page appears.
 4. In the `search field`, enter "Google Drive".
-5. Click the API to enable.
+5. Click the Google Drive API.
 The API page appears.
 6. Click `Enable`.
 The Overview page appears.
 ###  Configure OAuth Consent screen
 1. On the left side of the Overview page click `Credentials`.
 The credential